 Garrett Moss, MD

-Dr. Moss holds bachelor’s degrees in chemical engineering and economics from the University of Pennsylvania, as well as an MBA from Harvard Business School.
-He earned his medical degree from Columbia University College of Physicians and Surgeons, and completed his residency at Mount Sinai Hospital in New York City.
+A native New Yorker who grew up in Boulder, Colorado, Dr. Moss has been a practicing orthopedic surgeon since completing his fellowship at Columbia University Medical Center in New York City.
+He holds bachelor’s degrees in chemical engineering and economics from the University of Pennsylvania, an MBA from Harvard Business School, and a medical degree from Columbia University College of Physicians and Surgeons.
+He completed his orthopedic surgery residency at Mount Sinai Hospital in New York City.

 Education & Training